Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation: Formulation of four related problems

+uniformly with respect to $n$, $\tau$.
 One complication is that the standard radiation conditions at $n \rightarrow \infty$ do not apply, since there is no free space in this setup.
 Instead, the condition at infinity can be defined via a set of evanescent Bloch modes in a lattice cell: